Listen As You Wish: Audio based Event Detection via Text-to-Audio Grounding in Smart Cities

-Considering those factors, we propose a novel Query Graph with Cross-gating Attention (QGCA) model.
-In specific, after encoding the audio and query input into the snippet- and word-level representations, respectively, we construct a novel intra-modal query graph that regards each word as a node and explores their local and non-local implicit relations.
-To fully capture the fine-grained interactions between the audio and query, a multimodal attention mechanism is employed to enhance the cross-modal matching.
-Besides, we present a cross-gating module that automatically assigns different importance weights to audio snippets (or words) depending on their relevance to the query (or audio).
-The key contributions of this work are four-fold: \begin{itemize} \item We highlight several crucial factors of the TAG task: (1) the implicit relations of words in query; (2) Weakening the expressiveness of the irrelevant parts in audio; (3) the fine-grained interactions between audio snippets and words in the query, and devise a novel QGCA model for this challenging task. \item We introduce an intra-modal query graph network to model the local and non-local relations between words in the query, and incorporate an attention module, which extracts the query representation for each audio snippet to exploit the fine-grained interactions between two modalities.

-\item We present a cross-gating scheme to emphasize the critical audio and query contents and weaken the inessential parts in them, depending on their relevance to each other. \item We conduct extensive experiments on AudioGrounding dataset \cite{xu2021text}, where the proposed QGCA method achieves the state-of-the-art performance. \end{itemize}
+Considering those factors, we propose a novel Cross-modal Graph Interaction (CGI) model.
+In specific, after separately encoding the audio and query input into the snippet- and word-level representations, we construct a novel intra-modal query graph that regards each word as a node and explores their local and non-local implicit relations.
+To fully explore the cross-modal relevance in the fine-grained level, a multimodal attention mechanism is employed to enrich the matching information between these two modalities.
+Besides, we present a cross-gating module that automatically assigns different importance weights to audio snippets and words depending on their relevance.
+The key contributions of this work are four-fold: \begin{itemize} \item We emphasize the importance of TAG based traffic event detection for intelligent vehicle road cooperation and highlight three crucial challenges of TAG: (1) the implicit relations of words in query; (2) weakening the expressiveness of the irrelevant parts in audio; (3) the fine-grained interactions between audio snippets and words in the query. \item We introduce an intra-modal query graph network to model the local and non-local relations between words in the query, and incorporate an attention module to exploit the fine-grained interactions between two modalities. \item We present a cross-gating scheme to emphasize the critical audio and query cues and further weaken the inessential ones based on their relevance to each other. \item We conduct extensive experiments on AudioGrounding dataset \cite{xu2021text} to verify the superiority of our proposed CGI model over several state-of-the-art baselines. \end{itemize}